Annapurna Basecamp Trekking

 The extraordinary natural beauty of Pokhara frames your penultimate adventure day, which is dedicated to exploring the town.
 Pokhara feels almost sublimely tranquil, with the sacred, fishtailed peak of Machhapuchhre rising behind it and the shining waters of Phewa Lake within its heart.
 Pokhara is at a lower elevation than Kathmandu, and, accordingly, has a balmier – almost tropical – climate, which has given rise to a riotous proliferation of flowers.
 Uncover Pokhara’s secrets at length as you drink in glorious views of the Himalaya range.

-DAY 14 – POKHARA TO KATHMANDU – B&B plan (Bed and Breakfast)
+DAY 14 – POKHARA TO KATHMANDU – B&B plan (Bed and Breakfast) 5/6hours

-After Breakfast you will come back to kathmandu
+After Breakfast you drive to kathmandu.

 - All Transportation as Program

 - Two nights of deluxe accommodation in Kathmandu with Bed and Breakfast (B&B Plan)